 The following information is critical to ensuring that we respond appropriately to this report of suspected child maltreatment.
-The importance of your supplying as much and as detailed information as possible for each of these areas cannot be stressed enough.
+The importance of you supplying as much and as detailed information as possible for each of these areas cannot be stressed enough.
 (The sections will expand to accommodate as much information as you enter.)
+Please provide the following information in the Narrative section below: